vjekoart/retrovizor/Readme.md

 * Index library scripts: use `import "Library/configuration.js";` and similar
 * Other library and index/layout/views scripts: use `import { x } from "Library";`
 * Library CSS: only once include library index CSS file, e.g. in index style.
 Other library CSS files are included by the library index CSS file.
 There's not on-demand loading of the library styles.
+* There's no content hashing for assets, add versioning manually.
+For example, `font-file.v01.woff` and similar.

 ## File structure / Architecture (try to keep updated)